Two killed in Russian attack on Ukrainian school - interior minister | Law-Order

 - Ukraine

-Two educational workers were killed and three other people wounded in a Russian attack on a school in the city of Romny in the Sumy region of northeastern Ukraine, Interior Minister Ihor Klymenko said on Wednesday.
+At least two educational workers were killed and three other people were wounded in a Russian attack on a school in the city of Romny in northeastern Ukraine on Wednesday, Interior Minister Ihor Klymenko said.

+He said two other school workers were still under the rubble in Romny, which is part of the Sumy region.
+Photos shared by Klymenko on the Telegram messaging app showed emergency workers carrying away a body on a stretcher.
+The regional military administration said a drone fired by Russia had hit the school at 10:05 a.m.
+(0705 GMT).

+"The school building was destroyed, and this is just before the school year, which unfortunately will never start for some," Ukrainian human rights ombudsman Dmytro Lubinets said on Telegram.
+Reuters could not immediately verify the report.
+Russia denies deliberately targeting civilians and civilian infrastructure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)